Skip to content

 """

-# Path to the Node.js worker script
+# Construct the payload for the Node.js worker

 try:

-# Execute the Node.js script
+# Spawn the Node.js worker

 )